Ways to Deal With Feeling Overwhelmed

 A diverse background — Exposure to other cultures, languages, customs and traditions far outweighed many other traditional factors such as what college you attended when it came to someone’s success.

 Friendliness — Enjoying people is a big factor in service-oriented jobs.
 Companies have found that when someone is a happy person, other people want to be around them because happy people enjoy sharing their happiness with others.
-One study done by a movie theatre chain found that the most successful theaters had the happiest employees.
-They smiled at customers when they came in, talked with them about the movies and made an attempt to emotionally connect with them in a positive way.
+One study done by a grocery store chain found that the most successful stores had the happiest employees.
+They smiled at customers when they came in and asked if they needed help finding anything.
+This was their effort to emotionally connect with customers in a positive way.

 If you’re looking for good candidates, using the old method of poring over stacks of resumes, either on paper or online probably won’t get you great results.
 Try researching candidates’ backgrounds on the Internet and finding better ways of screening applicants.
 Work out a set of good behavioral interview questions that you can use to find out more about who your candidates really are and how they act on the job.
 Investigate companies such as Knack and others that are using games to find out more about how candidates problem solve, think creatively and take initiative.

 The recruiting world has changed dramatically in the past 10 years.
 Many more tools are available to all of us for finding the right candidate or finding the right job.
-What we used to call “chemistry” between people is still an unpredictable factor, and I suspect someday, someone will find a way to scientifically quantify that element as well.
-Until then, get smarter about the way you present your professional and personal brand and don’t rely on chemistry or college GPA to get you the job you want.
+What we used to call “chemistry” between people is still an unpredictable factor.
+Get smarter about the way you present your professional and personal brand and don’t rely on chemistry or college GPA to get you the job you want.

 And when interviewing candidates, make sure you understand who a person is before you hire.
 It’s often that “who” factor that makes or breaks a person’s ability to be successful in your company.